Iceal Hambleton: Military career

 Hambleton served in the United States Army Air Forces during the last years of World War II without seeing any combat.
-Released from active duty at the end of the war, he retained a Reserve commission and was recalled back to active duty by the United States Air Force (USAF) during the 1950s.
+Released from active duty at the end of the war, he retained a reserve commission and was recalled back to active duty by the United States Air Force (USAF) during the 1950s.
 During the Korean War, he flew 43 sorties as navigator in a B-29 Superfortress.

 He then worked during the 1960s on various USAF ballistic missile projects such as the PGM-19 Jupiter, Titan I ICBM and Titan II ICBM.
 From 1965 to 1971, he commanded the 571st Strategic Missile Squadron at Davis-Monthan Air Force Base in Tucson, Arizona, and was also the deputy chief of operations for his squadron's parent unit, the Strategic Air Command's 390th Strategic Missile Wing at Davis-Monthan AFB.

 Vietnam War

 Hambleton switched from the Strategic Air Command to Seventh Air Force and was assigned to the 42nd Tactical Electronic Warfare Squadron (42 TEWS) in Korat, Thailand as a navigator.
 The 42 TEWS was equipped with EB-66C/E Destroyer aircraft that flew radar and communications jamming missions to disrupt enemy defenses and early warning capabilities.

 On his 63rd mission, on April 2, 1972, Hambleton was a navigator aboard an EB-66C gathering signals intelligence, including identifying enemy anti-aircraft radar installations, to enable jamming.
 The aircraft was helping escort a cell of three B-52 bombers tasked with attacking entrance passes to the Ho Chi Minh trail.
 While just south of the DMZ and immediately north of Quang Tri at about 30000 ft, the aircraft was destroyed by a Soviet-built SA-2 Guideline surface-to-air missile.

-Hambleton was the only one of the three-man crew able to eject.
+Hambleton was the only one of the three-man crew able to eject from the crashing aircraft.
 He parachuted into the middle of the North Vietnamese Easter Offensive and landed in the midst of tens of thousands of North Vietnamese soldiers.
 His eventual rescue from behind enemy lines was the "largest, longest, and most complex search-and-rescue" operation during the entire Vietnam War.

 Hambleton had received water survival training at Homestead Air Force Base, Florida, and escape and evasion training and survival basics at the Pacific Air Command Jungle Survival School in the Philippines.
-During the rescue operation, five aircraft were shot down, 11 airmen were killed in action, and 2 were captured.
-Nine additional aircraft and helicopters were badly damaged during the rescue attempts.
-General Creighton Abrams finally ordered that no further air rescue operations should be attempted, but ordered a ground rescue operation.
+During the rescue operation, five aircraft were shot down, eleven airmen were killed in action, and two were captured.
+Nine additional aircraft and helicopters were badly damaged during the ongoing rescue attempts.

+General Creighton Abrams ordered that no further air rescue operations should be attempted, but ordered a ground rescue operation.
 Hambleton was a USAF ballistic missile expert with a Top Secret/SCI clearance and his capture by the North Vietnamese Army would have been of tremendous benefit to them and the Soviet Union.
 Hambleton said after the war that he felt sure if he were captured that he would never have been taken to Hanoi.